jbrzusto/fleetsie/README.md

 1. Admin uses `fleetsie_mod` to convert a standard OS disk image file to a modified OS disk image file.
 So far, only Raspberry Pi OS images are supported.
-2. Admin uses the `fleetsie_gen` script to create USB provisioning disk(s) and allocate devices on the server.
+2. Admin uses the `fleetsie_gen` script to create the .zip archive for USB provisioning disks, and allocate devices on the server.
 3. Technician writes modified OS image to SD cards, e.g. with `rpi-imager`
 4. Technician installs these SD cards into the devices.